Kaia15/cmu-smiling-face-project/README.md

 # Facemini

 Inspired by **CMU-17-214** course, in this project, you will work with concurrency in a Java/Spring Boot backend and a React frontend from scratch.
-You will get experience with writing asynchronous code, with error handling, and with handling state in React, and Java/Spring.
+You will get experience with writing asynchronous code, with error handling, and with handling state in React and Java/Spring.

 https://github.com/user-attachments/assets/cac95d01-49ad-4bb1-b062-7ec3b8a18d8b